haeyunlee/LACANDI/README.md

 * *test_data* can be *Set12* or *Set68* or *Urban100*.
 * *output_size* can be any number from 1.
 Please refer to the paper on this part.
 * *test_noiseL* can be *15* or *25* or *50*
+* pretrained weights for each noise level are provided in *logs/*

 ## Bibtex
 ```